Array Sizing Worksheet

 ________

-Generation Worksheet
+Electricity Generation Worksheet

-Given the total peak watt rating of all your solar PV modules use
+Given the total peak watt rating of all your solar PV modules use the worksheet below to estimate the electricity production per day.

 Total peak watts of all the PV modules

-Enter the average, low or high sun hours per day in your area
+________Enter the average, low or high sun hours per day in your area

-Enter 1.2 if you are using a system with batteries, or 1.1 if you
+________Enter 1.2 if you are using a system with batteries, or 1.1 if you are

 using a grid tie system without batteries (to compensate for losses)

-Divide line 3 by line 4 to get net useable electricity generated
+________Divide line 3 by line 4 to get net useable electricity generated

 in watt hours per day